mrocklin/blog/_posts/work/2013-03-28-SymPy-Theano-part-2.md

     print "Operations: ", count_ops(expr.diff(x))
     Operations:  48

-And the result of calling SymPy's `simplify` routine on the derivative.
+**The result of `simplify`** on the derivative.
 Note the significant cancellation of the above expression.

     print latex(simplify(expr.diff(x)))